Increase DR score red

 With the Moz Bar, you can:

-1. See the website domain authority score.
-Ensure the tool is active and that you’re logged in to your Moz account.
+1. See the website's domain authority score.
+Ensure the tool is active and you’re logged in to your Moz account.

 2. See the site’s domain authority, page authority (PA), and the number of links each page has in the Google search results.
 This is an easy way to gauge how difficult it will be to rank for relevant keywords.